 - Zero Infrastructure Overhead: No need to self-host relayers or signers.

-- Multi-Chain Ready: Currently EVM-focused, with seamless chain switching.
+- Multi-Chain Ready: Currently EVM-focused, with built-in chain switching.